Moe-hacker/ruri/README.md

 ```
 Very simple as you can see.
 For command line examples, please see `ruri -H`.
+# About tty:
+The command `tty` in ruri might say that "not a tty".
+If you need to run some program like `gpg`, please use `script -q -O /dev/null` in container.
 # About runtime dirs:
 ruri will create /dev/, /sys/ and /proc/ after chroot(2) into container for better security.
 You can use `-S` option to force it to bind-mount system runtime dirs.
 # About cross-arch container: